civiform/docs/docs/it-manual/api/authentication.md

 ### Using a username and password

-If you API client requires you to provide a username and password when using Basic Auth, use the Username and Password values provided on the API key confirmation screen.
+If your API client requires you to provide a username and password when using Basic Auth, use the Username and Password values provided on the API key confirmation screen.
 The client will then create the `Authorization` header for you.

 ### Manually constructing the header